HackerHours/hackerhours.org/policies.md

 * Messages to the mailing list and chat room can be coding/resource questions or announcements, but *must be relevant to junior developers*.
 * Any recruiting emails to the mailing list must include `[JOB]` in the subject line.

-If someone is violating any of these policies, please [let one of the organizers know](/contact.html).
+If someone is violating any of these policies or you feel uncomfortable in the group in any way, please [let one of the organizers know](/contact.html).